-- 312. All States of the two subregions have established legal frameworks allowing, in principle, for the freezing of terrorist assets without delay.
-In practice, the speed with which the freezing measures in place pursuant to resolution 1373 (2001) are implemented depends on the grounds of designation or decision to freeze the assets.
-Kyrgyzstan has recently adopted legislation allowing reporting entities to freeze assets of listed persons directly, without a prior decision of the FIU, thereby significantly improving the implementation of such measures in terms of effectiveness and timeliness.
+267. All States of the two subregions have established legal frameworks allowing, in principle, for the freezing of terrorist assets without delay.
+In practice, the speed with which the freezing measures in place pursuant to Security Council resolution 1373 (2001) are implemented depends on the grounds for designation or decision to freeze assets.
+Kyrgyzstan has recently adopted legislation allowing reporting entities to freeze the assets of listed persons directly, without a prior decision of the financial intelligence unit, thereby significantly improving the implementation of such measures in terms of effectiveness and timeliness.
 In one South Caucasus State the obligation to freeze comes into effect immediately, and there is a notification requirement to bring the order to freeze to the attention of reporting entities promptly.
 In another South Caucasus State, however, the legal framework appears to allow for delays of up to 15 days.
 Four out of five States of Central Asia have frozen assets pursuant to resolution 1373 (2001) and actively cooperate on these matters through regional and bilateral channels.
-Two States of the South Caucasus have not yet frozen any assets pursuant to resolution 1373 (2001), and the third has only frozen a small amount (which is incongruous with the number of terrorism-related trials conducted and designations made). - 313.
-The FIUs of all Central Asian States are fully functional and benefit from continuous training and support provided by international and regional organizations, as well as through the technical assistance coordination mechanisms of the Eurasian Group on Combating Money Laundering and Financing of Terrorism (EAG).
-They are equipped with relatively modern software and automated processing of STRs and threshold transaction reports.
-At least two FIUs, however, have noted that their staffing is insufficient.
-One FIU (as of November 2017) had not received any STRs relating to suspicion of terrorism financing and had not conducted any financial investigation in that regard.
-In the South Caucasus, all three States have also taken significant steps towards strengthening their FIUs by enhancing human resources and providing updated software and data-mining tools.
+Two States in the South Caucasus have not yet frozen any assets pursuant to resolution 1373 (2001), and the third has frozen only a small amount (which is incongruous with the number of terrorism-related trials conducted and designations made).

+268. The financial intelligence units of all Central Asian States are fully functional and benefit from continuous training and support provided by international and regional organizations, as well as through the technical assistance coordination mechanisms of EAG.
+They are equipped with relatively modern software and automated processing of suspicious transaction reports and threshold transaction reports.
+At least two financial intelligence units, however, have noted that their staffing is insufficient.
+One financial intelligence unit (as at November 2017) had not received any suspicious transaction reports relating to suspicion of terrorism financing and had not conducted any financial investigation in that regard.
+In the South Caucasus, all three States have also taken significant steps towards strengthening their financial intelligence units by enhancing human resources and providing updated software and data-mining tools.
 In Armenia, information exchange with other relevant authorities is conducted through a dedicated network, which provides the competent authorities with a secure and protected communications channel.
-Five Central Asian States are members of the EAG, and three States of the South Caucasus are members of the Committee of Experts on the Evaluation of Anti-Money Laundering Measures and the Financing of Terrorism (MONEYVAL) of the Council of Europe. - 314.
-All three States of the South Caucasus have provided their border authorities with the legal authority to stop or restrain currency and BNI suspected to be related to money-laundering or terrorism financing.
+Five Central Asian States are members of the Group, and three States in the South Caucasus are members of MONEYVAL of the Council of Europe.

+269. All three States in the South Caucasus have provided their border authorities with the legal authority to stop or restrain currency and bearer negotiable instruments suspected to be related to money-laundering or terrorism financing.
 Although two Central Asian States have explicit legislation in place, it is not effectively implemented in practice and the customs authorities play no significant role in detecting or investigating terrorism financing.
-In two other Central Asian States, the customs authorities can act only upon receipt of the relevant information from law enforcement agencies or the FIU.
-In one Central Asian State, the declaration system is not equipped to address AML/CFT objectives, and the customs authorities have no power to detain or seize funds or BNI in the event of any suspected money-laundering or terrorism-financing activities.
+In two other Central Asian States, the customs authorities can act only upon receipt of the relevant information from law enforcement agencies or the financial intelligence unit.
+In one Central Asian State, the declaration system is not equipped to address anti-money-laundering objectives for countering the financing of terrorism, and the customs authorities have no power to detain or seize funds or bearer negotiable instruments in the event of any suspected money-laundering or terrorism-financing activities.
 That State recently stated that it had initiated the drafting of amendments to its Customs Code to address the related deficiencies.
 In all five States, there remains a need to further strengthen the capacity of customs officers to identify, prevent and detect money-laundering and terrorism financing conducted via cash couriers.